rayleyva/caoimhghin.github.io/_posts/2014-12-19-assembling-a-tech-stack-that-works-for-you.md

 8. HTML/CSS
 9. New Relic Python module (instrumentation)

-Here I've made a few choices to keep everything steamlined for a small team, but I hope to highlight here how the tech stack itself isn't the most important thing to consider for success; rather consider your team and also how you will evolve your tech stack along with your team, your company, and your products.
+Here I've made a few choices to keep everything streamlined for a small team, but I hope to highlight here how the tech stack itself isn't the most important thing to consider for success; rather consider your team and also how you will evolve your tech stack along with your team, your company, and your products.